-With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s Unity Day reflects a weary nation

 Schools called assemblies for students to sing the anthem while holding blue-and-yellow balloons — the colors of the Ukrainian flag.
 In the far western city of Lviv, about two dozen staffers of a government office came outside to sing in traditional Ukrainian garb.

-At Ukraine’s national parliament, small business owners who have gathered for weeks to oppose potential changes to the country’s tax and retail laws paused in their protests to join in the moment of unity Wednesday morning.
+At Ukraine’s national parliament, small-business owners who have gathered for weeks to oppose potential changes to the country’s tax and retail laws paused in their protests to join in the moment of unity Wednesday morning.

 “We sang the anthem as Ukrainians first,” one of the protesters said.
 “But we still have to fight for our businesses.”